engrcollins/Rule-validation-API/README.md

     }
 ```

-***g.*** If the field specified in the rule object is missing from the data passed, my endpoint response (HTTP 400 status code) would be:
+- [x] G. If the field specified in the rule object is missing from the data passed, my endpoint response (HTTP 400 status code) would be:
 ```jsx
     {
         "message": "field [name of field] is missing from data."